samleybrize/node-comment-extractor/README.md

 ## Supported languages

-Currently, supported languages are : CSS, PHP.
+Currently, supported languages are : CSS, JavaScript, PHP.
 More coming soon.

 Any PR to add languages are welcome.